-How to Mine Bitcoin SV In 2021
+How to Mine Bitcoin SV in 2022 - Complete Guide

-A blockchain network such as Bitcoin SV is secured by participants called miners.
+A blockchain network such as Bitcoin SV (BSV) is secured by participants called miners.
 They maintain the network by not only securing the decentralised ledger but also adding in newly-minted coins which are issued as mining rewards.
 This helps the BSV economy to function healthily.

 Bitcoin SV uses SHA-256 data encryption and that means the miners have to solve complex mathematical puzzles using their available computing power.
 Miners can earn these through either solo mining or by joining pools.
 If you want to mine your own Bitcoin SV, this tutorial is the perfect guide.

 This section will explain in detail the basics you need to know for Bitcoin SV mining.
 Once you have an idea, you can proceed to set up your own mining operation.

 Bitcoin SV is a digital currency that is an alternative to traditional money, commonly called ‘fiat’.
 BSV makes a few changes to how money is handled, effectively giving its users complete power over their finances.